siberianfox/g2wiki/g2-in-Studio6.md

 * Apple Macintosh OSX 10.8.3 (Mountain Lion)
 * Yagarto-20121222

-## Steps for bringing up project using the Studio6 project files from the g2 github
+## Setting Up Studio6 When You Have Project Files From the g2 Github
 * For starters make sure your VM has at least 2.5 Gb RAM allocated to it, and your XP image (or whatever) is up to date with service packs.
 * Clone the [g2 Github repository](https://github.com/synthetos/g2)
 * Get the following: